 Other Railcards are available for purchase, more information can be found on www.railcard.co.uk.

 IF YOU DON'T HAVE A RAILCARD

 In some cases, discounts are also available without a Railcard.
-If you have a visual impairment or are a wheelchair user, you are entitled to the concessions detailed below.
-Please be aware that these cannot be purchased from the ticket vending machines and should be purchased from the ticket offices.
+If you have a vision impairment or are a wheelchair user, you are entitled to the concessions detailed below.
+Please be aware that these cannot be purchased from the Ticket Vending Machines and should be purchased from the ticket offices.
 If there is no ticket office at the station where you board, you may pay the concessionary fare, without penalty, during the journey or at your destination.